segmentio/segment-docs/src/unify/linked-profiles/setup-guides/databricks-setup.md

 ### Step 5: Validate the permissions of your Service Principal user

-Sign into the [Databricks CLI with your Client ID secret](https://docs.databricks.com/en/dev-tools/cli/authentication.html#oauth-machine-to-machine-m2m-authentication){:target="_blank”} and run the following SQL to verify the Service Principal user has the correct permissions for a given table.
+Sign in to the [Databricks CLI with your Client ID secret](https://docs.databricks.com/en/dev-tools/cli/authentication.html#oauth-machine-to-machine-m2m-authentication){:target="_blank”} and run the following SQL to verify the Service Principal user has the correct permissions for a given table.

 > success ""
 > If this command succeeds, you can view the table.